10 Nervous System Facts| List of Amazing & Unusual Things

 8. Neurons are some of the longest cells in the body similar to striated muscles.
 Their length ranges up to meters in length.

-10. Structurally, neuronal cells are of three types unipolar, bipolar, and multi-polar cells.
+10. Structurally, neuronal cells are of three types: unipolar, bipolar, and multi-polar cells.

-12. All the important centers which control involuntary functions like heartbeat, respiration, and intestinal motility are present in the hindbrain called the medulla oblongata.
+12. All the important centers that control involuntary functions like heartbeat, respiration, and intestinal motility are present in the hindbrain called the medulla oblongata.
 Any injury to the back of the head can drastically affect the function of these organs of the body.

 14. Disorders of the nervous system are few but can be complicated and even deadly.
 Examples include sunstroke, paralysis, Parkinsonism, Alzheimer’s disease, etc.